splynx/docs/files/en/payment_systems/integrapay/integrapay.md

 * **Sending email with terms** - enable/disable the email sending with terms and conditions of the service to customers;
 * **Subject of email with terms** - subject of the email with terms and conditions of the service;
 * **Message of email with terms** - message of the email with terms and conditions of the service;
-* **Top-up for admins** - enable/disable the form to refill customer account balance from their billing configuration page (see the example below).
+* **Top-up for admins** - enable/disable the form to refill customer account balance on their billing configuration page (**only for administrators** in Splynx, see the example below).

 <details style="font-size: 15px; margin-bottom: 5px;">
 <summary><b>Example</b></summary>
 <div markdown="1">

+Navigate to customer billing configuration page (Billing/Billing overview) and in **Payment accounts** section click on **Refill balance** icon near *Integrapay* item.

 ![(image)](top-up_1.png)

-If the payment credentials are not added, the administrator can add it from this form.
-Pay attention, only one payment method can be used.
+If the payment credentials are **not** added by the customer, the administrator can add them from this form.
+Pay attention, **only one payment method can be used**.

 ![(image)](top-up_2.png)

-If the payment credentials are added by customer, e.g. credit card but `Top-up for admins` option is disabled on add-on configuration page, the administrator will see the next message
+If the payment credentials are added by customer, e.g. credit card but `Top-up for admins` option is **disabled** on add-on configuration page, the administrator will see the next message

 ![(image)](top-up_3.png)

-If the option `Top-up for admins` is enabled on add-on configuration page, the administrator can top up the customer's balance, the saved payment method will be used.
+If the option `Top-up for admins` is **enabled** on add-on configuration page, the administrator can top up the customer's balance, the saved payment method will be used.

 ![(image)](top-up_4.png)

 ![(image)](top-up_5.png)

+Moreover, when the credit card or bank account is added by customer as a payment method, the administrator can remove them using the top-up form on the customer's billing configuration page.

 </div>
 </details>